codeuxdesigngit/design-seasons/README.md

+Note:
+This project is currently in development.
+Please feel free to follow along, but be aware that it may not yet be fully functional.
+Contributions and suggestions are welcome!

 # DesignSeasons
 DesignSeasons is a tool that helps UX designers create aesthetically harmonious color palettes based on the 12 Seasonal Color Types.
 Each palette contains a curated selection of up to 300 colors that are carefully chosen to work together in harmony, making it easier for designers to create visually cohesive products.